KellisLab/Mantis-Discord-Bot/README.md

 ## Contributions

 Please create a Pull Request for others to review your changes.
+We have a development bot in the Internal Discord Server.
+Please ask @DemonizedCrush for the bot token and the developer role in the Discord to test out your changes.